Chapter 2 RStudio Projects

 In order to overcome the use of absolute paths and setwd(), we strongly recommend that you conduct all work in RStudio within an R project.
 When you create an R project, R sets the working directory to a file folder of your choice.
 Any files that your code needs to run (i.e., data sets, images, etc.) are placed within this folder.
 You can then use relative paths to refer to data files in the project folder, which is much more conducive to sharing code with colleagues, TAs, and Profs.

-2.3 Importing a project
+2.3 Importing a Project

 While you can create a project from scratch (discussed below), we’ve created a draft project template.
 Download it, and you’ll have a working RStudio project that you can use as you follow along with the code in the rest of this chapter and the tutorial exercise.